developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

-    However, creating it here will allow us to have control over its configuration, as well as its lifetime whenever we decide to terminate the Lambda function and we want to remove all the relevant resources alongside, not leaving any orphan resource to bill our organization!
+    However, creating it here will allow us to have control over its configuration, as well as its lifetime whenever we decide to terminate the Lambda Function and we want to remove all the relevant resources alongside, not leaving any orphan resource to bill our organization!

 ```hcl title="infra/lambda/outputs.tf"